-The macular is one of the most important functioning areas of the eye, and is responsible for giving us our central vision - what is right in front of us.
+The macular is one of the most important functioning areas of the eye, and is responsible for giving us our central vision.
 When macular function and central vision is lost, it can be quite debilitating as it affects the ability to read and recognise fine objects or faces.

 Most macular degeneration is age-related with the risk increasing after the age of 60.